Mental-Health-In-Tech/tech-blues-capstone/README.md

 > - ${H_0}$: There is no difference between having benefits and whether or not treatment is sought.
 > - ${H_a}$: There is a difference between having benefits and whether or not treatment is sought.

+#### Hypothesis 2 - Key Findings, Takeaways, and Next Steps:
+- Due to our p-value being less than alpha, we reject the null hypothesis.
+- There is evidence to suggest a relationship between individuals who have sought treatment in the past and whether or not they have benefits affects work interference.

 > Hypothesis 3: If you have observed negative consequences for coworkers with mental health conditions do you not talk to your supervisor and this interferes with your work performance?
 > - alpha : 0.05
 > - ${H_0}$: There is no difference between observed negative consequences for coworkers with mental health conditions and talking to my supervisor.
 > - ${H_a}$: There is a difference between observed negative consequences for coworkers with mental health conditions and talking to my supervisor.

+#### Hypothesis 3 - Key Findings, Takeaways, and Next Steps:
+- Due to our p-value being less than alpha, we reject the null hypothesis for employees who are able to speak to some of their supervisors about mental health.
+- Due to our p-value being more than alpha for supervisor option 0 (No can't speak to supervisor) and option 1 (yes they can speak to their supervisor), we fail to reject the null hypothesis.
+- The only relevant relationship here after assessing the p-value is for employees who are able to speak to some of their supervisors about mental health and who have or have not observed/heard of negative consequences for coworkers with mental health conditions.
+It seems this group is more than 50% likely to experience work interference.

 > Hypothesis 4: If you believe speaking about mental health has negative consequences have/have not sought treatment to the point where it interferes with work?
 > - alpha : 0.05
 > - ${H_0}$: If you believe speaking about mental health has negative consequences and have/have not sought it has no affect with work interference?
 > - ${H_a}$: If you believe speaking about mental health has negative consequences and have/have not sought it has an affect with work interference?

+#### Hypothesis 4 - Key Findings, Takeaways, and Next Steps:
+- Due to our p-value being less than alpha, we reject the null hypothesis except for mental health consequence option 2 (Maybe).
+- Due to our p-value being more than alpha, we fail to reject the null hypothesis except for mental health consequence option 0 (No) and option 1 (Yes).
+- The only relationship we can look at here due to the p-values is for the group of employees who are unsure if speaking with their employer about mental health would have negative consequences.
+- For employees who are unsure if there will be negative consequences speaking about mental health to their employer and has not observed any negative consequences they have higher than a 50% increase in work interference.

 > Hypothesis 5: 'Supervisor'
 > - alpha : 0.05